zhichaoz/PHYS-Lab/README.md

-At first ,we measure the radius of the bigger spool ,the smaller spool and the disk .Secondly ,we tie one side of string with the smaller spool and another side  the 50g mass hanger .Thirdly ,we put the motion sensor directly downward of the mass hanger .Then,we rotate the disk anti-clockwise to make the mass in position where it is going to be dropped.Last ,we drop the mass hanger.
+At first, we measure the radius of the bigger spool ,the smaller spool, and the disk.
+Secondly, we tie one side of string with the smaller spool and another side  the 50g mass hanger.
+Thirdly, we put the motion sensor directly downward of the mass hanger.
+Then, we rotate the disk anti-clockwise to make the mass in a position where it is going to be dropped.
+Last ,we drop the mass hanger.
 We repeat this experiment 25 times and we collect the data every time.
 M disk
 0.1067
 r disk